Love-A/figure-it-out/Get-AzureLicenseStatus/README.md

 - Optional audit of disabled accounts with licenses still assigned (reclaimable licenses) via `-AuditDisabledUsers`
 - Optional audit of enabled licensed accounts with no sign-in for N days via `-AuditInactiveUsers` / `-InactiveDays`
 - Appends per-run license history to `LicenseTrend.csv` and forecasts estimated days until depletion for low/exhausted SKUs (shown in the Teams notification)
+- Styled HTML report (summary cards, status tables with depletion forecast, and a per-license aggregation showing how many disabled/inactive accounts hold each license)

 ---